-Kentucky law states that the minimum hourly wage must at least equal the minimum hourly wage defined by the federal government.
+Kentucky labor laws state that the minimum hourly wage must at least equal the minimum hourly wage defined by the federal minimum wage set forth in the Fair Labor Standards Act (FLSA).
 Therefore, if the minimum wage in the US increases, so does it in Kentucky.

 Tipped workers in Kentucky who received tips as a part of their pay have a minimum wage of $2.13.
 Employers can pay tipped employees minimum wage if employees regularly receive more than $30 in tips per month.
 However, an employer must ensure that an employee earns at least $7.25 per hour in combined wages and tips.

 For more information on Kentucky’s minimum wage laws, visit our Kentucky Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 Kentucky labor laws require employers to pay employees overtime at a rate of 1½ times their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
 KY Labor Cabinet – Workplace Standards Regulations.

 Kentucky also requires employers to pay employees overtime at the rate of 1½ times their regular rate for all hours worked on the seventh day when an employee works seven (7) days in a workweek.
 KY Labor Cabinet – Workplace Standards Regulations.

 The federal Fair Labor Standards Act (FLSA) also contains overtime requirements for full-time employees who work more than 40-hours in a workweek.
 For federally-defined exemptions and other regulations see FLSA: Overtime.

 Kentucky does not have a prevailing wage law that governs wage rates on government projects or service contracts.